junreythedatadigger/python-generated-datasets/README.md

 # python-generated-datasets
-Generated Datasets using Python with Panda
+Generated Datasets using Python with Faker and Pandas